KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/blue_ray_contemplative_guide.md

 ## Why the Blue Ray Matters in this Work

-Because everything I have written — the water, the remembrance, the coherence, the inner alignment — speaks ultimately of a single truth:
+Because everything expressed here — the water, the remembrance, the coherence, the inner alignment — ultimately speaks of a single truth:

 Clarity is love in its quietest form.